-Validating API payload with Zod
+Validating the Next.js API inputs with Zod and Typescript

 Zod is a library for validating data with awesome support for Typescript.
 Learn how to use it within your Makerkit project.